pecknigel/learning-resources/index.md

 If you don’t have available a few hours minimum per week, a practice or open source project is likely a better choice.

+- Great for the resume/CV if you’re looking to get a career started.
+- Great for getting some practical experience if you’ve been studying a bunch.

 ---

 ## Trading Exchange